alexm323/professional_checklist/the_bank.md

 18. Tell me about your dream job?
 What do you really want to do with your career?
 19. Tell me a time when you failed.
 20. What do you read on a regular basis?
+    I have started reading a lot of non-fiction self improvement books.
+I have started reading Atomic Habits and How to Win Friends and Influence People

 21. What's some critical feedback you've gotten recently?
+    I need to learn to prioritize and time box features when they need to get done

 22. Do you have any questions?

 Technical Questions